 There is no good way to define what it means for a language to be fast.
 While some benchmark suites exist, such as the benchmarks game, they are typically designed for general-purpose CPU languages, and thus not a natural fit for Futhark.

 The graphs show input size on the x-axis, and the resulting runtime in microseconds on the y-axis.
 All runtimes are averaged over a hundred runs.
 For reference, we also include the runtime for Futhark compiled to sequential CPU code.
 The benchmarking setup and code can be found here.
+There is also the full Futhark benchmark suite and its dashboard, which shows performance changes over time.

 This program simply sums an array of integers.
 We compare the Futhark code to Thrust, a C++ library developed by NVIDIA (now maintained as an open source project) for GPU programming in a high-level STL-like style.
 This program resides in a Thrust sweet spot, as it can be expressed as a single reduction with a simple operator.
 Thrust has well-implemented basic primitives, which means that matching it in performance on simple programs is a satisfying result.
 The sequential runtime is for Futhark code compiled to sequential CPU code.